SaydsC/Data_Representation_Project/README.md

 4. staticpages
 5. humanresourcesDAO.py - Data Access Object file to interact with data base
 6. HRinterface.html - html interface
+7. configTemplate.py - template to create config.py file with own login credentials to MySQL
-7. .gitignore - GitHub gitignore file
+8. .gitignore - GitHub gitignore file
-8. README
+9. README

 Local files also contain:
 *config.py* - configuration file with MySQL database details - not on GitHub as input into gitignore